Geometry of polarised varieties: Preliminaries

-(3) Now under the setting of (2) assume that $A$ is a nef and big $\Q$-divisor.
+\begin{lem} Under the setting of (2) assume that $A$ is a nef and big $\Q$-divisor.
 Let $\Delta$ and $G$ be chosen for a pair $x,y\in X$ of general closed points and assume $\dim G>0$ and $\vol(A|_G)> d^d$.
-We claim that, possibly after switching $x,y$, there exist a $\Q$-divisor
+Then possibly switching $x,y$, there exist a $\Q$-divisor